 Is this more like a snacking cake or savory side dish?
 The possibilities are endless.
 As I mentioned my husband and I enjoy this for breakfast with our coffee and tea.
 I’ve also eaten it as a slightly sweet snack before bed, and just last night I finished off the last piece alongside a piece of fried chicken (I drizzled a little honey on both!)

-Thanks for visiting my blog.
-If you enjoyed this recipe, please share it with your friends and family l and on social media.
-If you happen to try out this recipe, please tag me on Instagram or in your stories at @gristleandgossip.
+I genuinely thank you for visiting my blog.
+If you enjoyed reading about This gluten-free, vegan sweet potato honey cornbread cake recipe, please share it with your friends and family and on social media.
+If you happen to try out this recipe, please tag me.
 I’d love to share your creations in my stories with credits to you!
+Facebook, Instagram, or Pinterest.

 Gluten-Free Sweet Potato Honey Cornbread Cake